Jump to content

 RvB is all about having good, cheap fun.
 Be ready to get on plenty of killmails and lose plenty of ships.
 The following information will help you do both of these things!
 Although there is a lot of text, please read everything below.

-RVB RULES:
+RvB RULES:

-4. Honour arranged fights.
+3. Honour arranged fights

 These are generally 1v1s, but they could involve more players.
 They should be held at a planet or moon agreed upon by the participants.
 If you find other players fighting at a planet or a moon, do not engage any of the ships involved until (1) they have all left the grid, or (2) one of them engages you.
 Any additional rules for arranged fights are up to the participants and will not be enforced by the RvB leadership.
 Please respect arranged fleet fights by not crashing/disrupting them.

-6. Neutral Boosting/Repping/Probers.
+6. Neutral Boosting/Repping/Probers

 Use of neutral character for these actions is not allowed.
 Put your alt characters into your respective Corporation if you wish to engage in these practices.
+Neutral boosters WILL BE ganked and podded.

 R-V-B CHANNEL IS OUR WINDOW TO THE OUTSIDE WORLD, ABSOLUTLY NO TRASH TALKING ALLOWED IN THIS CHANNEL!